 I am passionate about eating delicious food and living an environmentally sustainable lifestyle.
-One of the ways I reduce my carbon footprint is by eating a predominately plant based diet and growing my own produce.
-I share my passions for sustainable living and food through my images in my series Sustain.
+One of the ways I try to live a more sustainable lifestyle is by eating a predominately plant based diet and growing my own produce.
+I share my passions for sustainable living and food through a visual diary: my images in my series Sustain.

 My husband and I grow fruits and vegetables in containers and a 4’ wide by 50’ raised beds at our small urban lot around our home.
 We grow much more food than we can consume at the time of harvest, so we preserve it with canning, freezing and drying and eat it through the fall and winter.
 Growing our own food eliminates the carbon emissions associated with the transit of produce.
 The vegetables we grow are much more delicious that what can be purchased at the local grocer because we can allow the fruits and vegetables to ripen on the plants.
 We use non-toxic and organic growing methods.
 This form of agriculture is beneficial for the pollinator insects and soil enhancing organisms.
-Since there are no pesticides or waxes on the food, there is no need to peel vegetables, which increases the nutritional value of the food we eat.
 The experience connecting with the earth through gardening is so calming, meditative and provides a deep sense of satisfaction.

-My color images deliver a sense of immediacy and sensual expression of the food I grow.
-Backyard organic vegetable gardening is something that anyone can do right now to reduce your carbon footprint and increase your health by eating more fresh, nutritious organic produce.
-The color combined with my use lighting, framing and posing to creatively expresses the beauty, unique variety and deliciousness of the fruits and vegetables that can be grown in a small urban space.
+My color images deliver a sense of joy and sensual enjoyment of the food we grow through the gestures and poses.
+The lighting style is inspired by Baroque painting genre to impart a sense of drama and emphasis on the produce.
+The color combined with my use lighting, framing and posing to creatively expresses the beauty, unique varieties, sustainability and deliciousness of the fruits and vegetables that can be grown in a small urban garden.

 The 30+ photographs in this collection are available as limited edition archival pigment ink prints on 100% reclaimed content cotton paper.